OwenMelbz/sashimi/README.md

-# Sushi 🍣
+# Sashimi 🍣
 Eloquent's missing "array" driver.

 Sometimes you want to use Eloquent, but without dealing with a database.

-## This Package Is Sponsorware 💰💰💰
-Originally, this package was only available to my sponsors on GitHub Sponsors until I reached 75 sponsors.

-Now that we've reached the goal, the package is fully open source.

-Enjoy, and thanks for the support! ❤️

-Learn more about **Sponsorware** at [github.com/sponsorware/docs](https://github.com/sponsorware/docs) 💰.
+## Important Notice

+This is a fork of https://github.com/calebporzio/sushi - however it allows you to run Sushi without having a full Laravel installation, allowing you to pull it into other frameworks.

 ## Install
 ```
-composer require calebporzio/sushi
+composer require owenmelbz/Sashimi
 ```

 ## Use

 Using this package consists of two steps:
-1. Add the `Sushi` trait to a model.
+1. Add the `Sashimi` trait to a model.
 2. Add a `$rows` property to the model.

 That's it.